kmmsilber/IntegratedResourceSelection/README.md

 This file includes detailed descriptions of the below datasets and the associated variables.

 ###### VegetationComposition_RawData.csv
-Estimates of vegetation composition (i.e., % cover of plant functional groups) collected during monthly sampling events on Konza Prairie watersheds.
+Estimates of vegetation composition collected during in May, June, and July on Konza Prairie, 2014-2021.
+Vegetation data were collected from three (prior to 2017) or 10 randomly-selected locations on each watershed.
+We used 5 sets of Daubenmire frame measures to determine percent cover of major plant functional groups (at the center of the plot and 5 m from center at the 4 cardinal directions).
+Description from Konza Data Portal.
+Missing values = -9.
+The dataset used in this study is a subset; the full dataset can be accessed here: http://lter.konza.ksu.edu/content/cbs05-estimates-vegetation-structure-and-composition-collected-konza-prairie-watersheds-and
 ###### VegetationHeight_RawData.csv
-Estimates of vegetation height (dm) collected during monthly sampling events on Konza Prairie watersheds.
+Estimates of vegetation structure collected during in May, June, and July on Konza Prairie, 2014-2021.
+Vegetation data were collected from three (prior to 2017) or 10 randomly-selected locations on each watershed.
+We estimated visual obstruction by placing a Robel Pole in the middle, and 5 m from the middle of the plot in each of the 4 cardinal directions.
+For each pole placement, we stood 4 m away with eye 1 m above the ground in each of 4 directions, and counting the highest 5-cm segment not completely obscured by vegetation.
+Missing values = -9.
+The dataset used in this study is a subset; the full dataset can be accessed here: http://lter.konza.ksu.edu/content/cbs05-estimates-vegetation-structure-and-composition-collected-konza-prairie-watersheds-and
 ###### BurnHistories.csv
 Burn date and area for each study unit, 1972-2020.
+This is the raw dataset that was downloaded in 2021; it can also be accessed here: http://lter.konza.ksu.edu/content/kfh01-konza-prairie-fire-history.
 ###### WatershedCovariates2021.csv
-Management regimes (i.e., fire and grazing) and precipitation for each study unit in 2021.
+Management regimes (i.e., fire and grazing) and precipitation for each study unit at the Konza Prairie in 2021.
 ###### KNZPrecip.csv
-Estimates of Spring precipitation, breeding season precipitation lagged one year, and breeding season precipitation lagged two years at the Konza Prairie.
+Estimates of Spring precipitation, breeding season precipitation lagged one year, and breeding season precipitation lagged two years at the Konza Prairie, 1985-2021.
 Raw dataset of daily precipitation amounts can be accessed here: http://lter.konza.ksu.edu/content/apt01-daily-precipitation-amounts-measured-multiple-sites-across-konza-prairie
 ###### EasternMeadowlarkData.csv
 Mark-resight data for Eastern Meadowlarks at the Konza Prairie, 2019-2021.
 ###### DickcisselData.csv